 How to Hire a Reliable Carpenter

 Carpentry is an essential skill needed for almost any home renovation.
 Not only is a carpenter responsible to ensure the job looks good, but you also rely on him to make your renovations durable and safe.
-You may be looking for a carpenter to build you a new deck; or perhaps you just need some small additions such as shelving.
+You may be looking for a nearby carpenter to build you a new deck; or perhaps you just need some small additions such as shelving.
 You might want a rough carpenter for structural work or a finish carpenter for windows or trims.

 Whatever your particular carpentry needs, look for someone who is reliable, has experience and is professional.
 Here's how.